 My best advice?
 Learning to wrap a Veggie Spring Roll is kind of like doing a cooking demonstration.
 Yes, it’s a little clumsy at the beginning, but just keep at it and the next thing you know, you’ll be rolling these spring rolls like a pro!

 We created a Ginger Peanut Dipping Sauce but I think the sauce we used for these Lentil Crusted Tofu Bites would be perfect too!

 Enter to win one of 5 coupons for any Nasoya product.
 That’s right — FIVE lucky winners will be selected to win a coupon to try a Nasoya product today!

 Whatever healthy ingredients you use, we hope you love these Rainbow Veggie Spring Rolls as much as we do!
 If you make them, snap a photo and share it with us using #namelymarly on Instagram.
 We love seeing your photos!

 - 1 tablespoon sesame oil

-- 1 tablespoon Soy sauce or tamari for gluten-free
+- 1 teaspoon Soy sauce or tamari for gluten-free

 - 1 tablespoon Hoison Sauce